gaiarobotics/openag_resin/README.md

 - Create a Raspberry Pi 3 application in [resin.io](https://resin.io)

-- Download and flash the device OS onto the SD card
+- Download and flash the device OS onto the SD card, an easy way is to use [Etcher](https://www.etcher.io/)

 - Connect your SD card on the Raspberry Pi, also the Arduino Mega to one of the USB ports